RSamal/Blog/NATS/Post.md

 }
 ```

 Now, let's write the first provider service.
-It will receive a *User Id*, and answer with a *user name* For that we'll need a transport structure to send its data over *NATS*.
+It will receive a *User Id*, and answer with a *user name* For which we'll need a transport structure to send its data over *NATS*.
 I wrote this short proto file for that:

 ```proto
 syntax = "proto3";